 Iris completed a 2-week ceramics apprenticeship in the countryside of southern France with Yves-Marie Dumortier, where she became enamored with his style of texture and his loose, explorative approach to art.
 Iris moved to Colorado in 2003 and began teaching and making pots.
 In continuing her education she attended short workshops, most memorably with Takashi Nakazato and Blair Meerfeld.

-In 2008 Iris created Wild Iris Clay, lovingly referencing the wild Blue Flag irises that her husband introduced her to.
+In 2008 Iris created Wild Iris Clay, lovingly referencing the wild Blue Flag irises that she discovered in Colorado.
 She works primarily in oxidation, with reference to some favorite qualities of atmospheric firings.
 She has so much gratitude for what she's learned from others, from the large concepts she's still absorbing, to everyday work (for example, she still makes 25-lb clay slabs by hand using the technique she learned from Judy Moonelis).
 Iris has visited France many more times and traveled recently to Istanbul, Turkey and Kyoto, Japan.